Welcome to the home of DNA Music Camps at the Black Range Lodge.

 THE STAFF AT THE LODGE AND OUR FACULTY WILL RESPOND TO THE CURRENT STATE HEALTH REQUIREMENTS.
 WITH AL FRESCO MEALS AND OUTDOOR CLASSROOM AND PERFORMANCE SPACES, THIS IS A GREAT PLACE TO MAKE MUSIC!

-Our DNA MUSIC SONG CAMP happens Apr.
-28-May 1 this year and we'll be offering both singing and songwriting tracks.
-DNA SUMMER CAMP is "more than a guitar camp" (please see the link above.)
+New in 2022 is our DNA SUMMER CAMP where you'll find "more than a guitar camp".
+Wil Maring and Robert Bowlin will join Chris Sanders and Steve Smith for guitar instruction, songwriting classes, harmony singing and more.
+See the link above for further information.
 DESERT NIGHT ACOUSTIC MUSIC CAMP takes place over Columbus Day/Indigenous People's Weekend, beginning with happy hour on Thursday and closing with a concert which is open to the public.
 After a great response to our first two SOUTHWEST MANDOLIN CAMPS, we'll be back Oct.
 27-30, 2022 for the third!
+Look for our 2023 SONG CAMP May 5-7.

 Our first Urban DNA Music Camp took place Jan.
 17-19, 2020 in beautiful Tucson, AZ at the 17th Street Music Club.
 Thanks to all the faculty, participants and great folks at the Music Club.
 We'll keep you posted for the next!